 The First Conscription Act, passed by the Confederate Congress in April 1862, attempted to address this problem by making all-white Southern men between 18 and 35 liable for compulsory military service.
 Though the South exempted several categories of men in occupations related to transportation, communications, ministry, teaching, and medicine, it did not exempt overseers.

-The law addressed Confederate fears of a slave rebellion due to so many white men being absent from home as they were fighting in the Confederate army.
+The law addressed Confederate fears of a slave rebellion due to so many white men being absent from home while fighting in the Confederate army.
 The Confederacy enacted the first conscription laws in United States history, and the percentage of Confederate soldiers who were conscripts was nearly double that of Union soldiers.
 The Conscription Act proved extremely unpopular with many Confederate soldiers.

-Partly in response to such criticism, the Confederate Congress amended the Second Conscription Act in May 1863, requiring, among other things, that any person exempted under the so-called "Twenty Negro Law" had to have been an overseer prior to April 16, 1862, on plantations that had not been divided after October 11, 1862 (as some plantation owners had been dividing their holdings so as to exempt more overseers).
+Partly in response to such criticism, the Confederate Congress amended the Second Conscription Act in May 1863, requiring, among other things, that any person exempted under the so-called "Twenty Negro Law" had to have been an overseer before April 16, 1862, on plantations that had not been divided after October 11, 1862 (as some plantation owners had been dividing their holdings to exempt more overseers).

 Furthermore, only plantations under the control of a minor, a single woman, a person of unsound mind, or a person serving in the Confederate military could qualify.
 A $500 fee was required to process the application.
 The Third Conscription Act of February 1864 dropped the number of slaves from 20 to 15 but, in turn, required the person so exempted to sell to the Confederacy at government-set prices one hundred pounds of bacon and/or beef for each slave, with the surplus to be sold to soldiers' families, also at government prices.
 With the defeat of the Confederacy in 1865, the "Twenty Negro Law" ceased to exist.